prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export const STATIC = "static";

-// Warning: (ae-incompatible-release-tags) The symbol "StraightConnector" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "StraightConnector" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
 //
 // @public (undocumented)
-export class StraightConnector extends AbstractConnector {
+export interface StraightConnector extends ConnectorBase {
-    // Warning: (ae-incompatible-release-tags) The symbol "_compute" is marked as @public, but its signature references "PaintGeometry" which is marked as @internal
-    //
     // (undocumented)
-    _compute(paintInfo: PaintGeometry, p: ConnectorComputeParams): void;
-    // (undocumented)
-    getDefaultStubs(): [number, number];
-    // (undocumented)
-    transformGeometry(g: StraightConnectorGeometry, dx: number, dy: number): StraightConnectorGeometry;
-    // (undocumented)
-    static type: string;
-    // (undocumented)
-    type: string;
+    type: typeof CONNECTOR_TYPE_STRAIGHT;
 }

 // @public (undocumented)